How to do Long Division in 6 Steps [With Pictures]All Posts

 Encourage your students to practice all the math skills they’ve been learning in the classroom — including long division.
 Here's how you can use Prodigy to:

-Students love the engaging game-based platform, where they can collect pets, go on quests and battle with friends.
-And while they’re having fun, you’re helping them develop math confidence and long division skills.
+Students play the engaging game-based platform, where they can collect pets, go on quests and battle with friends.
+And while they’re having fun, you’re helping them develop long division skills.
 It’s a win for everyone!

 2. Life-sized long division